Computer Access Control Programs for

 Web Site Zapper

-program (does not work on NT) that closes Web browsers that are displaying
+software program (does not work on NT) that closes Web browsers that are

-undesirable Web sites.
-It can be used for several purposes: 1) Blocking your
+displaying undesirable Web sites.
+It can be used for several purposes: 1)

-browser from being redirected to dangerous or undesirable sites, such as
+Blocking your browser from being redirected to dangerous or undesirable sites,

 2) Blocking popups

-3) Access control, to allow parents, schools, and employers to prevent children,
+to allow parents, schools, and employers to prevent children, students, or

-students, or employees from going to undesirable sites, such as pornography
+employees from going to undesirable sites, such as pornography or gambling

-password protected switch to turn off blocking, so you simply have Web Site
+has a password protected switch to turn off blocking, so you simply have Web

-Zapper block all Web sites until you are present and can turn off the blocking.
+Site Zapper block all Web sites until you are present and can turn off the

-Parents can use this to control how much time children spend on the Internet.
+blocking.
+Parents can use this to control how much time children spend on the

 URLs to these lists manually, or have Web Site Zapper build these lists